-If you don’t go into the office, how are you supposed to have valuable face time with your supervisor?
+- If I don’t go into the office, how am I supposed to have valuable face time with my supervisor?

-If you aren’t part of the day-to-day company culture, how will you feel engaged?
+- If I’m not part of the day-to-day company culture, how will I feel engaged?

-How will you ensure your contributions get the recognition they deserve?
+- How will I ensure my contributions get the recognition they deserve?

-One of the biggest drawbacks of telecommuting is the strain it puts on collaboration.
+One of the biggest drawbacks of remote work is the strain it puts on collaboration.
 But there are ways to do it successfully.
-If you want to stay connected to your team, you’ll just have to make an effort.
-Here’s what you need to do:
+Staying connected in a virtual environment is more than doable.
+Here’s some tips.